-Stewart, a Republican, was the representative for Pennsylvania's 6th congressional district from 1803 to 1805.
+Stewart was the representative for Pennsylvania’s 6th congressional district and was a Republican.
+He served from 1803 to 1805.

 From Dec 1800 to Mar 1805, Stewart missed 65 of 313 roll call votes, which is 20.8%.
 This is on par with the median of 17.7% among the lifetime records of representatives serving in Mar 1805.
 The chart below reports missed votes over time.